 Warning For Nurses ~ Texas Board of Nursing (BON)

-A warning is the lowest level of disciplinary sanction imposed by the nursing board, typically reserved for minor violations of the Nurse Practice Act (NPA), first-time offenses and/or allegations that the nursing board can’t prove.
+A warning is the lowest level of disciplinary sanction imposed by the nursing board, typically reserved for minor violations of the Nursing Practice Act (NPA), first-time offenses and/or allegations that the nursing board can’t prove.

 Warnings can be issued for many types of nursing violations, including: